Customize the colors of the Twenty Fourteen Theme, directly within the Customizer.

 Fourteen Colors is a plugin, not a child theme, because it is primarily programmatic (ie, it would only consist of a functions.php file), and for flexibility.

 You can use Fourteen Colors with both Twenty Fourteen and child themes.
 Be aware that the Fourteen Colors settings are stored with the active theme, so if you switch to a child theme or switch child themes, you'll need to re-set your colors.
 Child theme compatibility depends on the extent of changes made by the child theme.
+But child theme developers can hook into Fourteen Colors to extend it to adapt to their changes, allowing the plugin to work seamlessly even if the child theme is significantly different than the parent theme.

 The contrast color option tends to work best with colors that are either grayscale or close to grayscale.
 Try light or dark grays in conjunction with any accent color if the default black feels too bold.

 Accent colors work best when they are intense, fully saturated colors that avoid anything too light or too dark.
-However, lighter colors such as yellow do work well, as do darker colors such as black, with a good choice of contrast color.
+However, brighter colors such as yellow do work well, as do darker colors such as black, with a good choice of contrast color.
 If a particular set of colors feels close, but not quite right, try making the accent color more intense and making the contrast color lighter (if it's already light) or darker (if it's already dark) to increase the overall contrast of your site.

 All colors are supported except for pure white (#fff), which should technically work but results in a poor user experience due to the lack of contrast, which helps to provide visual hierarchy.
 Pure black (#000) accent colors are more fully supported, but can also have (less significant) issues with providing proper visual hierarchy.